karmaniverous/stan/.stan/system/parts/60-archives-preflight.md

 - Preflight baseline check on `stan run`:
   - Compare `<stanPath>/system/stan.system.md` to the packaged baseline (dist).
-If drifted in downstream repos, warn that local edits will be overwritten by `stan init` and suggest moving customizations to the project prompt; offer to revert to baseline.
+If drift is detected, warn that local edits will be overwritten by `stan init` and suggest moving customizations to the project prompt; offer to revert to baseline.
-  - Track last installed docs version (e.g.), `<stanPath>/system/.docs.meta.json`.
-If the installed package version is newer and docs changed, nudge to run `stan init` to update docs.

 - Version CLI:
   - `stan -v`/`--version` prints STAN version, Node version, repo root,